ARamosCaio/Stores-API/README.md

 ## Description

-The main goal of this project is to create an API to make CRUD operations on a store and its items.
+The main goal of this project is to create an API to make CRUD operations on a store and its items, based on users permissions

 ## Tools Used